 In a perfect environment, CPUs would work constantly.
-The CPUs would pass data to each other as smoothly as a runner in a relay race passes a baton to the next runner in line.
+The CPUs would pass data to each other as smoothly as the first runner in a relay race passes a baton to the next runner on the team.
 However, a CPU sometimes has to wait until the information in another CPU is available to be transferred.
 The run in this topic enables you to analyze the amount of time the CPUs spend waiting.